apache/gobblin/gobblin-docs/user-guide/FAQs.md

 ##### How do I fix `UnsupportedFileSystemException: No AbstractFileSystem for scheme: null`?

 This error typically occurs due to Hadoop version conflict issues.
 If Gobblin is compiled against a specific Hadoop version, but then deployed on a different Hadoop version or installation, this error may be thrown.
-For example, if you simply compile Gobblin using `./gradlew clean build -PuseHadoop2`, but deploy Gobblin to a cluster with [CDH](https://www.cloudera.com/content/www/en-us/products/apache-hadoop/key-cdh-components.html) installed, you may hit this error.
+For example, if you simply compile Gobblin using `./gradlew clean build`, but deploy Gobblin to a cluster with [CDH](https://www.cloudera.com/content/www/en-us/products/apache-hadoop/key-cdh-components.html) installed, you may hit this error.

 It is important to realize that the the `gobblin-dist.tar.gz` file produced by `./gradlew clean build` will include all the Hadoop jar dependencies; and if one follows the [MR deployment guide](Gobblin-Deployment#Hadoop-MapReduce-Deployment), Gobblin will be launched with these dependencies on the classpath.